 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

-- Sometimes, diarrhea has been very bad with this drug.
+- Sometimes, diarrhea has been severe with this drug.
 This has led to other health problems like fluid loss, low blood pressure, and kidney problems.
-Talk to your doctor.

 - You will need to take another drug called loperamide and do other things to help with diarrhea.
 Follow what your doctor has told you to do.
 Ask your doctor or pharmacist if you are not sure what to do.